SanferD/birds-200-sagemaker-devops/README.md

 Throughout the pipeline, each step carries out specific tasks autonomously to streamline the entire process of creating and evaluating the bird species identification model using AWS SageMaker.

-I appreciate your understanding regarding the deprecation of this repository and hope that the upcoming sentiment analysis project will offer a more comprehensive example of an MLOps pipeline.
-Stay tuned for the GitHub link to the new project, and thank you for your interest in my work.
+I appreciate your understanding regarding the deprecation of this repository.
+You can find a more comprehensive example in the [news-headlines-sentiment-analysis](https://github.com/SanferD/news-headlines-sentiment-analyzer) repository.

 If you have any questions or concerns, please feel free to reach out to me.